Remote Branches

 remotes/origin/test

-.
+Check out test with git switch test.
 Git will then create the local

-and will track changes from origin/test
+branch test and will track changes from origin/test.

 - Look at the creative contents in the filebrowser.